mskill/malika/GitHub_adddel_branch_NewVersion.md

-## Hands-o Lab 2: Add branch to repository and creating the PUSH/PULL request

-### Creating and deleting branches within your repository
+## Hands-on Lab 2: Creating and deleting branches within your repository

+### Objective
+1. Create a branch
+2. Adding a child branch
+3. Open a pull request
+4. Merge the PR into master branch

+## Exercise 1: Creating a branch
 You can create or delete branches directly on GitHub.

-## Creating a branch

 - Currently, there is one branch as shown below: